Compare FORTRADE Versus NORDFX and IC Markets broker accounts.

 If you need a STP account check they are available with ForTrade or NordFX or alternative.

 Both ForTrade and NordFX offer clients STP accounts.

 ForTrade Vs NordFX Managed Account

-ForTrade does offer clients Managed accounts, while NordFX does offer clients Managed accounts.
+ForTrade does offer clients Managed accounts, while NordFX does not offer clients Managed accounts.

 ForTrade and NordFX have multiple deposit and withdrawal options.
-Funding and withdrawing from your ForTrade and NordFX account to your chosen payment method should be straightforward.
+Funding and withdrawing from your ForTrade and NordFX accounts to your chosen payment method should be straightforward.
 Lets see how ForTrade and NordFX compare with each other.
-Be aware that depending on the payment method you decide upon there may be additional processing fees from your payment provider or bank for processing and converting your funds.
+Be aware that depending on your payment method, there may be additional processing fees from your payment provider or bank for processing and converting your funds.
 Not all potential fees will come from ForTrade or NordFX.

 Credit cards, Debit cards, Bank Transfer, PayPal, Neteller, Payoneer,